-As of March 31, 2020, there were 298,724 shares available for future issuance under the Company's 2013 Equity Incentive Plan.
+As of March 31, 2021, there were 274,798 shares available for future issuance under the Company's 2013 Equity Incentive Plan.

 On June 13, 2018, the Company's Board of Trustees approved the adoption of a share repurchase program under which the Company is authorized to repurchase up to 1.2 million common shares.
 The program, which is open-ended in duration, allows the Company to make repurchases from time to time on the open market or in negotiated transactions, including through Rule 10b5-1 plans.
 Repurchases are at the Company's discretion, subject to applicable law, share availability, price and its financial performance, among other considerations.
-During the three-month period ended March 31, 2020, the Company repurchased 136,142 of its common shares at an aggregate cost of \$1.0 million, and an average price per share of \$7.24.
-From inception of the current share repurchase program adopted on June 13, 2018 through March 31, 2020, the Company repurchased 434,171 of its common shares at an aggregate cost of \$4.1 million, and an average price per share of \$9.45.
+During the three-month period ended March 31, 2020, the Company repurchased 136,142 of its common shares at an aggregate cost of \$1.0 million, and an average price per share of \$7.24; the Company did not repurchase any shares during the three-month period ended March 31, 2021.
+From inception of the current share repurchase program adopted on June 13, 2018 through March 31, 2021, the Company repurchased 434,171 of its common shares at an aggregate cost of \$4.1 million, and an average price per share of \$9.45.